rqguan/MaNGA-AGN/README.md

            testing if the spacial feature would be conserved.

-            i. looks good but each item now takes >9s, causing the whole iterate time >4days.
+            i. looks good but each item now takes >9s, causing the whole iterate time >4days. ii.
+But through some techniques, I reduced the runtime to ~3s/item. iii.
+The result looks promising.

+         d.
+After repetitive testing, found the ideal range is np.linspace(0.6, 2, 8)[re_r], when the sum of loss < 220